Need-based study allowance

 - All the non-English public documents need to be translated into English or Estonian by a translation bureau.
 Translations do not need to be affirmed by a notary.

-- Upload all those documents together with their translations in state portal.
+- Upload all those documents together with their translations in education portal edu.ee.
 ID card, bank passwords or mobile ID can be used to log in to the portal.
-More information here.

 Need-based study allowances are granted twice per academic year: for the autumn and spring semesters from the month of application (and not backwards) until the end of the semester.
 Applications can be submitted during the entire semester, from September to June.